Easy Meals For Casual Entertaining

 Offer a light snack to nibble on while dinner finishes cooking.
 Make room temperature appetizers so there’s no need to keep them chilled or hot.

-You can also prepare pimento cheese spread a day ahead, and serve with a variety of crackers and vegetables.
+Make pimento cheese spread a day or two ahead, and serve with a variety of chips, crackers and vegetables.
+Serve next to deviled eggs that taste elevated.
+Buy boiled and peeled eggs in the refrigerated section, to save time.

 Easy Dinner

 For easy, casual dinners I stick to slow cooker recipes or make-ahead casseroles.
-Prepare and assemble my rich and delicious chicken tetrazzini a day ahead and then bake it when guests arrive.
-It tastes even better after sitting in the fridge for those 24 hours!
+Prepare and assemble my rich and delicious homemade chicken tetrazzini a day ahead and then bake it when guests arrive.
+It tastes even better after sitting in the fridge for those 24 hours and letting those flavors marry!

 This Mexican pasta casserole never disappoints with its blend of Mexican and Italian ingredients.
 It’s unique enough to impress your guests, too.